 What lies ahead

-Still looking for an outsourcing company?
-Maybe you should start looking south and consider Argentina when it comes to software development.
+Still looking for an IT company?
+Maybe you should start looking south and consider Argentina when it comes to outsourcing software development.